Aliases for USP20 Gene

 GeneCards Summary for USP20 Gene

 USP20 (Ubiquitin Specific Peptidase 20) is a Protein Coding gene.
-Diseases associated with USP20 include hypoxia.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include ubiquitin thiolesterase activity and G-protein coupled receptor binding.
+Among its related pathways are Metabolism of proteins and Ubiquitin-Proteasome Dependent Proteolysis.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitinyl hydrolase activity.
 An important paralog of this gene is USP33.

 UniProtKB/Swiss-Prot for USP20 Gene

 Deubiquitinating enzyme involved in beta-2 adrenergic receptor (ADRB2) recycling.
 Acts as a regulator of G-protein coupled receptor (GPCR) signaling by mediating the deubiquitination beta-2 adrenergic receptor (ADRB2).
 Plays a central role in ADRB2 recycling and resensitization after prolonged agonist stimulation by constitutively binding ADRB2, mediating deubiquitination of ADRB2 and inhibiting lysosomal trafficking of ADRB2.
 Upon dissociation, it is probably transferred to the translocated beta-arrestins, possibly leading to beta-arrestins deubiquitination and disengagement from ADRB2.
 This suggests the existence of a dynamic exchange between the ADRB2 and beta-arrestins.
 Deubiquitinates DIO2, thereby regulating thyroid hormone regulation.
 Deubiquitinates HIF1A, leading to stabilize HIF1A and enhance HIF1A-mediated activity.
 Mediates deubiquitination of both Lys-48- and Lys-63-linked polyubiquitin chains.